 Growing up in the town of Broadstairs, Heath sang in a local parish church, conducted choirs a teenager, and was accepted to Oxford as an organist and music scholar.
 Though he gave up music for politics when the war broke out, he kept up his musical activities.
 In 1971, he conducted the London Symphony Orchestra in Elgar’s Cockaigne Overture and Wagner’s Die Meistersinger overture.

 Heath’s working-class roots certainly belied the notion that classical music is a pastime for the upper crust.
 Though his time as leader of the Conservative party was turbulent and relatively brief (1970-74), he has said that he found a peace of mind in performing.
 In 1976, he wrote a book, “Music: a Joy for Life.”
-In this interview with David Frost, Heath talks about his interest in music, and the reviews for his LSO appearance.
+An Associated Press video showcases his conducting skills, at a Christmas party in 1971:

 Photo: Michael Maloney as Edward Heath (Netflix).